Viatick-co/JARVIS_PrivacyPolicy/Policy.md

 If User grants any of the permissions listed below, the respective Personal Data may be processed (i.e accessed to, modified or removed) by this Application.

 ##### Bluetooth permission

-Used for accessing the proximity and presence of another device for contact tracing and alerts.
+Used for contactless clocking in and out at the workplace, automated with the help of Bluetooth Low Energy Beacons.
+Used for accessing the bluetooth locks of the cupboard at the workplace by employees and to receive company proximity push information from the Bluetooth Low Energy Beacons itself.

 ##### Location permission

-Used for locating the user of device for the purpose of contact tracing.
+Used for earmarking a macro first tier location that is indexed to Bluetooth Beacon that is attached to the actual location.
+Also used for determining the current office location, when employees access and unlock the cupboards etc.

 ### Detailed information on the processing of Personal Data

 Personal Data is collected for the following purposes and using the following services:
 Device permissions for Personal Data access

 This Application requests certain permissions from Users that allow it to access the User's device Data as described below.

   Device permissions for Personal Data access (This Application)

   This Application requests certain permissions from Users that allow it to access the User's device Data as summarized here and described within this document.
-    Personal Data collected: Bluetooth permission.
-Location permission
+  Personal Data collected: Location permission.
+Bluetooth permission.

 ### Additional information about Data collection and processing